grv87/gradle-base-plugins/README.md

 gradle-base-plugins
 ===================

-Base plugins for Gradle projects and plugins developed by FIDATA.
+Plugins to configure Gradle to build projects (including other Gradle pluging) developed by FIDATA.
 They provide reasonable defaults and sane environment for all our projects.